-- A host club, organization, or other student group may be held accountable for violations of all College Alcohol Policies which occur at Events they sponsor and, under certain circumstances, may face criminal and/or civil proceedings under the jurisdiction of New York State law. - A club, organization, or other student group responsible for hosting an unregistered event may likewise be held responsible and liable for all alcohol-related violations committed by their guests and face additional sanctions for failing to register the event or for hosting an unregistered event.
-They may also face criminal and/or civil proceedings under the jurisdiction of New York State law - College policy holds safety to be the top priority, expecting individuals and clubs, organizations, or other student groups to contact Campus Safety over any health concern.
-The Medical Amnesty Policy encourages individuals to consider safety before any other concerns about violating College rules. - The host club, organization, or other student group and Responsible Persons must comply with these and other applicable policies and applicable New York State law.
-A host club, organization, or other student group and Responsible Persons found to be in violation of the Social Events with Alcohol Policy may face disciplinary sanctions pursuant to applicable College procedures.
-In addition, violations may be taken into account in considering requests to register future events, and/or Host club, organization, or other student group may lose their privilege to register future events as deemed appropriate by the Dean of Students Office or designee.
-Violations include but are not limited to conduct involving one or more of the following, as applicable to the type of event sponsored and the host club, organization, or other student group: - Failure to register the event; - Serving or allowing the consumption of hard liquor at the event; - Failure to comply with reasonable requests from Campus Safety or a College official; - Failure to verify the age of attendees, monitor the serving of alcohol to attendees, and prevent the serving of alcohol to minors; - o Permitting more alcohol at the event than was approved.
+- A student group may be held accountable for violations of all College Alcohol Policies which occur at Events they sponsor and, under certain circumstances, may face criminal and/or civil proceedings under the jurisdiction of New York State law. - A student group responsible for hosting an unregistered event may likewise be held responsible and liable for all alcohol-related violations committed by their guests and face additional sanctions for failing to register the event or for hosting an unregistered event.
+They may also face criminal and/or civil proceedings under the jurisdiction of New York State law - College policy holds safety to be the top priority, expecting individuals and student groups to contact Campus Safety over any health concern.
+The Medical Amnesty Policy encourages individuals to consider safety before any other concerns about violating College rules. - The student group and Responsible Persons must comply with these and other applicable policies and applicable New York State law.
+A host student group and Responsible Persons found to be in violation of the Social Events with Alcohol Policy may face disciplinary sanctions pursuant to applicable College procedures.
+In addition, violations may be taken into account in considering requests to register future events, and/or Host student group may lose their privilege to register future events as deemed appropriate by the Dean of Students Office or designee.
+Violations include but are not limited to conduct involving one or more of the following, as applicable to the type of event sponsored and the host student group: - Failure to register the event; - Serving or allowing the consumption of hard liquor at the event; - Failure to comply with reasonable requests from Campus Safety or a College official; - Failure to verify the age of attendees, monitor the serving of alcohol to attendees, and prevent the serving of alcohol to minors: - Permitting more alcohol at the event than was approved.